Our clients frequently ask us, “Is my data safe?”

 Even if a system is up and running, program errors (“bugs”) may occur that prevent certain features from working.
 We take this just as seriously and are doing whatever we can to ensure the highest quality standards.

+It starts with a strict hiring process that includes several interviews and a two-day-on-site trial.
 Every staff member only receives access permissions on the “least privilege principle”, and we take our time until new staff receive admin permission on any system really.

-Once all automated tests pass and all code reviews have finished, we either deploy new features to our QA system or, if it’s a smaller change only, directly to a staging system where we can test the change within our own live system.
+We place a lot of emphasis on automated testing, every feature we write will be code reviewed by another person, and deploy and test new features to our QA system.
 Only once we’ve tested diligently, we either make the feature available to clients as an “opt-in” beta, or promote it into production, and monitor it for a while.
 If anything goes wrong, we can roll back to the previous release within a minute.

 Data portability, deleting your data